geanes/kidstats/inst/ksapp/www/md/operation.md

 ### Sex
 1. Push the __Evaluate__ button to perform the analysis.
 2. After analyzing the __Output__ page (see below), you may wish to exclude variables from the modelling process, these variables can be chosen in the __Exclude__ box.
 The __Exclude__ box is dynamic, so it will only provide measurements to remove from model creation that you have provided measurements for.
 If you click in the box, the list will appear.
+3. If you wish to calculate the classification accuracy using the bootstrap method, check the __Bootstrap Classification Accuracy__ box.
+  - *Note: This will slow down the sex estimation process.*
-3. Once the measurements have been chosen to exclude, repeat Steps 1 and 2 as necessary.
+4. Once measurements have been chosen for exclusion from the model, repeat Steps 2 and 3 as necessary.

 ### Sex: Output
 Some output (male and female posterior probabilities and sample size) is provided directly beneath the measurement input boxes and age estimation results.
 A more detailed output is available on the __Output__ page under the *Sex Estimation* tab and includes the posterior probabilities when the unknown is used in the created model, the FDA coefficients, variable importance, a confusion matrix that illustrates the trends in classification/misclassification for the created model, and the bootstrapped classification accuracy.